sarnesjo/greenstripes/README.markdown

 If the installation fails with about a million errors, make sure you've installed libspotify somewhere gcc will look, like `/usr/local`.

+## Working with GreenStripes

+GreenStripes is intended to provide a fairly straight mapping from C to Ruby.
+Since libspotify is written in a rather object-oriented way, this isn't too awkward.

+For example, functions dealing with session management in libspotify have names beginning with `sp_session_`, and take a `sp_session *` as their first argument.
+In GreenStripes, these functions become methods in the `Session` class, and the first argument becomes `self`.

+Class and method naming is mostly intuitive.
+The libspotify function `sp_session_process_events` becomes the method `Session#process_events`, etc.
+Some name changes have been introduced to give a more Ruby-esque feel to the API.
+For example, libspotify functions with names ending with `_is_loaded` become `loaded?` methods.

+There are a few exceptions to these rules, however.
+For details, refer to the API docs.

 ## Copyright

 Copyright (c) 2009 Jesper Särnesjö.
 See LICENSE for details.